 Bladeless Wind Turbines and Other Wind Innovations

 Innovations such as bladeless wind turbines are challenging the status quo of wind power.
 These designs use a different physical principle to capture energy, reducing the need for materials and potentially lowering the ecological impact.
-Additionally, bladeless turbines are safer for birds and bats, which is a significant consideration for environmental impact assessments.

 Another exciting area is airborne wind energy, which uses kites or drones to harness wind at higher altitudes, where it is stronger and more consistent.
 Startups are testing various tethered and autonomous systems that promise to further increase the efficiency and effectiveness of wind power.